MarcusHoltz/marcusholtz.github.io/_posts/2026-02-21-zammad-knowledge-base-export.md

 A self-contained Docker tool that exports a Zammad Knowledge Base in its entirety to a directory tree of Markdown files that can then be served as HTML files.

+Please use the [Zammad-Knowledge-Base-Export-to-Static-Site](https://github.com/MarcusHoltz/Zammad-Knowledge-Base-Export-to-Static-Site/) repo that goes along with this article.

-The [Zammad-Knowledge-Base-Export-to-Static-Site](https://github.com/MarcusHoltz/Zammad-Knowledge-Base-Export-to-Static-Site/) tool gives you a clean, portable copy of everything in markdown.
+It gives you a clean, portable copy of everything in markdown.

 > If you - instead - need Zammad's knowledge base exported to Excel:
 > > [Sirhexalot](https://n8n.io/creators/sirhexalot) has created an [n8n workflow to Export Zammad objects (users, roles, groups, organizations) to Excel](https://n8n.io/workflows/2596-export-zammad-objects-users-roles-groups-organizations-to-excel) also available on [GitHub](https://github.com/Sirhexalot/n8n-Export-Zammad-Objects-Users-Roles-Groups-and-Organizations-to-Excel)